kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-embedded-sdk/index.md

 ### propagate: false (default)

-With `propagate: false`, the callback function is **executed only one node**, the one on which the notification is generated (only one execution).
+With `propagate: false`only the node who generates the notification will execute the callback function

 ::: info
-This behavior is suitable for most usage like sending emails, write in the database, call an external API, etc.
+This behavior is suitable for most usage like sending emails, write to the database, call an external API, etc.
 :::

 **Example:**